Serbian protesters enter state TV headquarters in Belgrade

-BELGRADE, Serbia (AP) — Protesters demonstrating against the autocratic rule of Serbian President Aleksandar Vucic burst into state-run TV headquarters in the Serbian capital on Saturday, a broadcaster whose reporting they consider highly biased.
+BELGRADE, Serbia (AP) — Demonstrators protesting the autocratic rule of Serbian President Aleksandar Vucic burst into state-run TV headquarters in Belgrade on Saturday to denounce a broadcaster whose reporting they consider highly biased.

-Riot police arrived at the scene in downtown Belgrade and were trying to evict dozens who had entered the downtown building.
+Helmeted and baton-wielding riot police arrived at the scene in the Serbian capital and tried to evict hundreds of people, including some opposition leaders, who had entered the downtown building.
+Some protest leaders said they won’t leave until they are given time on the main evening news.

-This was the first major incident after months of peaceful protests against populist leader Vucic.
-The demonstrators are demanding his resignation, free elections and more democracy.
-The protests began after thugs beat up an opposition politician in November.
-A former extreme nationalist, Vucic has said he wants to lead Serbia into the European Union.
+There were reports of injuries during the scuffles.
+Thousands of opposition supporters who gathered in front of the building chanted to the police officers: “shame on you, arrest Vucic!”

+Serbian Interior Minister Nebojsa Stefanovic warned the protesters to leave the TV building or police would move in to “protect all Serbian TV journalists.”

 Most Read Nation & World Stories